pycom/pycom-documentation/content/pymakr/installation/vscode.md

     - chapter/pymakr/installation/vscode
 ---

 Pycom also supports Microsoft's Visual Studio Code IDE platform with the Pymakr Plugin.
-To download Visual Studio Code, navigate to [VS Code](https://code.visualstudio.com/).
+To download and install Visual Studio Code, navigate to [VS Code](https://code.visualstudio.com/).

 You will also need NodeJS installed on your PC.
 Please download the latest LTS version available [from the NodeJS website.](https://nodejs.org/)

-Please follow these steps to install the Pymakr VSCode Extension:
+Please follow these steps to install the [Pymakr VSCode Extension](https://marketplace.visualstudio.com/items?itemName=pycom.Pymakr):

 1. Ensure that you have VSCode installed and open.